Y0UR-U5ERNAME/gbs-plugin-collection/README.md

-# GB Studio Plugin Colleciton
+# GB Studio Plugin Collection
 A collection of GB Studio 3.0 plugins made by Yousurname.
 Not to be confused with [Pautomas's Plugin Pak](https://github.com/pau-tomas/gb-studio-plugins).

 ## Transfer SGB Packet Plugin